 Articles on this site contain affiliate links, meaning we may be compensated if you purchase a product or service after clicking them.
 Read our full disclosure policy here.

-Travelling is an amazing way to escape routine and shake up your life, but it can take its toll on your fitness.
-If you’re a long-term or frequent traveller, not having control of when and where you exercise, what you’re eating, and how much sleep you get, takes a big toll on your health.
+Traveling is an amazing way to escape routine and shake up your life, but it can take its toll on your fitness.
+If you’re a long-term or frequent traveler, not having control of when and where you exercise, what you’re eating, and how much sleep you get, takes a big toll on your health.

 After a few months of keeping up a simple routine, I’ve felt much more comfortable when roaming around temples in Cambodia, or running for a bus in the pouring rain in Wales.

 If you’re finding it hard to ease into exercise, yoga is a great place to start.
-Not only will it help you relax after a long travel day, you can start as a beginner, and easily teach yourself the basics with a few good apps.
-A couple of my favourites include:
+Not only will it help you relax after a long travel day, you can start as a beginner and easily teach yourself the basics with a few good apps.
+A couple of my favorites include:

 - Asana Rebel: this free app offers quick yet intensive yoga workouts, and challenges any perception that this form of exercise can be boring.

 - Down Dog: this app claims to be the highest-rated yoga app in the app store.
 The best thing about it is the endless variety of programs, so you never have to repeat a routine.